Settlements In Short Marriages

 - Providing that sharing the matrimonial ‘pot’ meets needs, then even in a short marriage equal sharing can apply, a marriage with features that justify departing from the equal sharing looking like; both parties working, no children, a huge disparity of financial contribution.

-If E v L highlights anything, it’s that a pre-nuptial agreement may be the best tool for couples who wish to have greater control over their financial arrangements in case of a divorce.
+If E v L highlights anything, it’s that a pre-nuptial agreement may be the best tool for couples who wish to have greater control over their financial arrangements in case of a divorce after a short marriage.
 Get good legal advice from the outset, as what you may think is a fair division of money may not be seen as such by the courts.

 To speak with one of our solicitors, contact us by: